For instance, pick up a newspaper in the morning, and you may read about how eggs are good for you.

-Also, when it comes to fiber more isn’t always better.
-Fiber is a bit of a mixed bag; there are studies showing benefit, but also others that show potential harm.
+Also, when it comes to fiber, more isn’t always better.
+Fiber is a bit of a mixed bag; there are studies showing benefit, but also others that show potential harm in excess.

 As most people have likely heard the favorable sides already, here’s an article explaining the potential pitfalls of fiber on Mark’s Daily Apple.